Texture mapping: Texture maps

-They may have 1-3 dimensions, although 2 dimensions are most common for visible surfaces.
+They may have one to three dimensions, although two dimensions are most common for visible surfaces.
 For use with modern hardware, texture map data may be stored in swizzled or tiled orderings to improve cache coherency.
 Rendering APIs typically manage texture map resources (which may be located in device memory) as buffers or surfaces, and may allow 'render to texture' for additional effects such as post processing or environment mapping.

-They usually contain RGB color data (either stored as direct color, compressed formats, or indexed color), and sometimes an additional channel for alpha blending (RGBA) especially for billboards and decal overlay textures.
+Texture maps usually contain RGB color data (either stored as direct color, compressed formats, or indexed color), and sometimes an additional channel for alpha blending (RGBA) especially for billboards and decal overlay textures.
 It is possible to use the alpha channel (which may be convenient to store in formats parsed by hardware) for other uses such as specularity.

-Multiple texture maps (or channels) may be combined for control over specularity, normals, displacement, or subsurface scattering e.g. for skin rendering.
+Multiple texture maps (or channels) may be combined for control over specularity, normals, displacement, or subsurface scattering, e.g. for skin rendering.

 Multiple texture images may be combined in texture atlases or array textures to reduce state changes for modern hardware.
 (They may be considered a modern evolution of tile map graphics).
 Modern hardware often supports cube map textures with multiple faces for environment mapping.

 Creation

-Texture maps may be acquired by scanning/digital photography, designed in image manipulation software such as GIMP, Photoshop, or painted onto 3D surfaces directly in a 3D paint tool such as Mudbox or zbrush.
+Texture maps may be acquired by scanning or digital photography, designed in image manipulation software such as GIMP or Photoshop, or painted onto 3D surfaces directly in a 3D paint tool such as Mudbox or ZBrush.

 Texture application

 This process is akin to applying patterned paper to a plain white box.
-Every vertex in a polygon is assigned a texture coordinate (which in the 2d case is also known as UV coordinates).
+Every vertex in a polygon is assigned a texture coordinate (which in the 2D case is also known as UV coordinates).
 This may be done through explicit assignment of vertex attributes, manually edited in a 3D modelling package through UV unwrapping tools.
-It is also possible to associate a procedural transformation from 3d space to texture space with the material.
+It is also possible to associate a procedural transformation from 3D space to texture space with the material.
 This might be accomplished via planar projection or, alternatively, cylindrical or spherical mapping.
 More complex mappings may consider the distance along a surface to minimize distortion.
 These coordinates are interpolated across the faces of polygons to sample the texture map during rendering.
 Textures may be repeated or mirrored to extend a finite rectangular bitmap over a larger area, or they may have a one-to-one unique "injective" mapping from every piece of a surface (which is important for render mapping and light mapping, also known as baking).